dasmoover/debdroid/README.md

 ##3.
 Flash the zip file in twrp

 #How To Use:
-##1. debshell "any command goes here" - run any command as the linux sub-system
+##1. debshell "cmd" - run any command under linux
 ##2. debshell "passwd" - change root pass
 ##3. debshell "/etc/init.d/ssh restart" - starts ssh
 ##4. debshell bash - Gives you full access to a bash chroot